Building for Equity: Cultural Facilities

 We strongly recommend assembling the following materials before you begin your application so you can cut and paste the information into your application.
 Feel free to call or email us with any questions as you work on preparing this information in advance.

-You must complete a survey that asks questions related to the equity focused efforts, strategies and processes within your organization and your project.
-You may preview these survey questions here.
+You must complete an assessment that asks questions related to the racial equity focused efforts, strategies and processes within your organization and your project.
+You may preview the assessment questions here including terms, definitions and resources.

 Use our Budget Form in the online application—you only need to fill out the line items that pertain to your project.